-In 2012, a total number of 287 licenses (new and renewed) were issued, out of which:
+In 2015, a total number of 270 licenses (new and renewed) were issued, out of which:

-- for use of SIR 267, including 230 for medical purposes, 3 for scientific purposes, 34 for industrial purposes. - for transport -7; - for work with SIR for the purpose of technical servicing, installation, dismantling 13.
+- for use of SIR 246, including 205 for medical purposes, 41 for industrial purposes; - for production of SIR 1; - for transport -6; - for work with SIR for the purpose of technical servicing, installation, dismantling 17.

-Pursuant to Article 21 of ASUNE, 117 effective licenses are amended, and by request of the licensees, 93 licenses are terminated.
+Pursuant to Article 21 of ASUNE, 107 effective licenses are amended, and by request of the licensees, 27 licenses are terminated.

-In 2012, a total number of 207 permits for activities with SIR were issued, as follows:
+In 2015, a total number of 183 permits for activities with SIR were issued, as follows:

-- temporary storage of radioactive substances 24; - construction, installation and preliminary tests 175; - single-time transportation of radioactive substances 7; - decommissioning of a site containing radioactive substances -1; - for import -32; - for export -3.
+- temporary storage of radioactive substances 21; - construction, installation and preliminary tests 138; - single-time transportation of radioactive substances -2; - decommissioning of a site containing radioactive substances -2; - for import - 19; - for export -1.

 The permits issued by the NRA for each import or export of SIR are accompanied by certificates, required by the Regulation on the conditions and procedure for recording and permitting foreign trade deals.
-In 2012, a total number of 42 certificates for import or export were certified.
-The main part of the imported SIR is intended for medical purposes (337 technetium generators - 3.8 TBq total activity, 223 packages 18F - 3 TBq and other radiopharmaceuticals for nuclear medicine).
-High-activity sealed sources are imported for industrial gamma radiography (5 pcs. of 192Ir and 5 pcs. of 75Se).
-61 declarations for supply of sealed SIR are certified in accordance with Regulation 1493/93 EURATOM.
+The main part of the imported SIR is intended for medical purposes (technetium generators, F and other radiopharmaceuticals for nuclear medicine).
+High-activity sealed sources are imported for industrial gamma radiography (Ir, Se).

+During 2015 33 declarations for supply of sealed SIR are certified in accordance with Regulation 1493/93 EURATOM.

-Up to 31.12.2012, the total number of licensees registered at the NRA is 1243, and the permit holders for activities with SIR are 370.
-The total number of sites with SIR registered and controlled by NRA is 1585 (excluding sites with smoke detectors), distributed per area of application, as follows:
+Up to 31.12.2015, the total number of the licensees and permit holders registered at the NRA for activities with SIR is 1257, the number of valid licenses and permits for activities with SIR is 2546 in total, distributed by types, is as follows: